gofractally/psibase/doc/psidk/src/format/fracpack.md

 uint8_t[]           variable_data;  // Variable-size objects
 ```

 `fixed_size` indirectly encodes the size of the vector.
-If it's a vector of some type `T`, and that type is fixed size, then then vector length is `fixed_size / sizeof(T)`.
-If `T` is variable size, then the vector length is `fixed_size / sizeof(Offset Pointer)`.
+If it's a vector of some type `T`, and that type is fixed size, then then vector length is `fixed_size / T's size`.
+If `T` is variable size, then the vector length is `fixed_size / 4`.
 Note that `fixed_size` here is 32 bits instead of 16, which is used in structs.

 ### Optionals